ergoplatform/website/content/en/blog/2021-07-14-why-choose-crypto-blockchain-a-better-way-to-bank.md

 Banks charge certain fees in order to match depositors and borrowers.
 The matching process considers different elements such as:

 * How much money is deposited?
 * How many individuals want money?
 * When will be the execution of borrowing and lending contracts?

 This is where smart contracts come into play on a decentralized network.
-Instead of using your bank, you can use blockchain-based immutable smart contracts and verify smart contract pools with on-chain metrics.
-Through the use of the blockchain, individuals will be able to reclaim their economic freedom by controlling their finances on decentralized autonomous organizations(DAO).
+Instead of using your bank, you can use blockchain based immutable smart contracts and verify smart contract pools with on-chain metrics.
+Through the use of the blockchain, individuals will be able to reclaim their economic freedom by controlling their finances through decentralized autonomous organizations(DAO).

+\
-To learn what kind of applications are being developed for DeFi Ecosystems, follow [here](https://ergoplatform.org/en/blog/2021-05-10-defi-ecosystem/).
+*You can learn what kind of applications are being developed for DeFi Ecosystems [here](https://ergoplatform.org/en/blog/2021-05-10-defi-ecosystem/).*

-**\
+\
-It should be noted that blockchains are more than just vehicles for providing cheap and fast transactions.
+**It should be noted that blockchains are more than just vehicles for providing cheap and fast transactions.
 Distributed ledgers can expand to cover every aspect of virtual data processing services, including cloud storage, cloud computing, governance and finance.**

 <!--EndFragment-->